huang422/WSOL-SSL-ICASSP2023/README.md

 - Choe et al. find the WSOL problem **ill-posed with only image-level labels** and propose an evaluation protocol where a **small validation set with full supervision** is available
 - This study also shows that recent WSOL methods have not made a major improvement over the CAM baseline
-- More interestingly, a **few-shot learning method outperforms existing WSOL methods**, where the full-supervision at validation time is used for model training instead
 - Considering that **a small amount of data with full supervision** and **a large amount of data with weak supervision** are both available for training a WSOL model, we propose a new approach that explores **semi-supervised learning (SSL)** to tackle this problem
 - **Key Question**: How can we effectively incorporate both weak and full supervision to improve WSOL performance?